silnrsi/font-gentium/documentation/source/resources.md

 If special font features are to be activated the application will need to provide a way to turn on the feature or choose the feature setting.
 Details of current application support, and specific techniques for activating features, are on the [Using Font Features](http://software.sil.org/fonts/features) help page.

 Although the current fonts support only OpenType, previous versions provided support for Graphite and AAT (Apple Advanced Typography) technologies.
 Graphite was supported through version 5 and AAT was supported up to version 4.
 These older versions remain available from our [Previous Versions archive](http://software.sil.org/charis/download/previous-versions).

+## TypeTuner

+The [TypeTuner Web](https://scripts.sil.org/ttw/fonts2go.cgi) service allows you to choose smart font features and download a font with those features preset.
+This enables them to work in many applications that do not fully support OpenType.

 ## Web fonts